Last Updated: May 19, 2015

 Stations will assure that diversions are given the same priority as other taxi delays, meaning passenger egress will be allowed prior to the 3 hour mark (4 hours for international flights).
 Individual station plans should allow at least 30 minutes (or as much as 60 minutes at larger stations) to complete the task of returning to the gate and deplaning.

-All Stations have coordinated plans with Airport Operations and local governmental agencies (TSA and CBP where applicable) to meet the tarmac-delay rule's requirements.
-This includes shared facilities such as gates for emergencies along with back-up methods for inoperative equipment and the provisioning and servicing of aircraft.
+All Stations have coordinated plans with Airport Operations and local governmental agencies (TSA and CBA where applicable) to meet the tarmac-delay rule's requirements.
+This consists of back-up methods for inoperative equipment, provisioning and servicing of aircraft, as well as gate or remote pad parking considerations (including sharing facilities and making gates available during an emergency)

 Announcements are made by ACS when the aircraft is at the gate with the doors open.
 Once the doors close, announcements are made by the flight crew.
 The announcements will: